Industrial gaskets

 Betech supplies industrial gaskets - flange gaskets and cut flat gaskets - according to the following norms and standards:

-ASME B16.20 and ASME B16.21 - pressure, dimensioning, tolerances etc. for pipes, flanges, valves and gaskets
+ASME B16.20 and ASME B16.21 - pressure, dimensioning, tolerances, etc. for pipes, flanges, valves and gaskets

-API 6FB - pressure tightness testing under fire
+API 6FB - Testing pressure tightness under fire

-API 607 - fire test for valves
+API 607 - Fire test for valves

-EN 12560-6 - Flange connections with kammprofile gaskets
+EN 12560-6 - Flange joints with comb profile gaskets

-EN 1514-1 - flange joints with non-metallic gaskets.
+EN 1514-1 - flange assemblies with non-metallic gaskets.

-EN 1514-2 - Dimensioning etc. of spiral wound gaskets
+EN 1514-2 - dimensioning etc. of spiral wound gaskets

 Gasket thickness